When ICU Delirium Leads To Symptoms Of Dementia After Discharge

 Vanderbilt is now working to help build a network of such clinics across the U.S.

-Langford says the support he's received at the post-ICU clinic helped him gradually recover some of his previous abilities and routines.
-The day before I visited him, he'd been pleased to be able to venture out to vote in-person in a local election.
+Langford says the support he has received at the post-ICU clinic helped him gradually recover some of his previous abilities and routines.
+The day before I visited him, he had been pleased to be able to venture out to vote in person in a local election.

 "I was able to get in the car, go to our little precinct, which is maybe half a mile, and was able to come back," he says.
 "The forest got a little bit smaller."

-His mother Leta knows there are still challenges ahead, but her faith keeps her strong.
+His mother, Leta, knows there are still challenges ahead, but her faith keeps her strong.

 "You're here today, I'm here today," she tells her son.
 "So let's enjoy today.
 And tomorrow — it will take care of itself."